Welcome to today's edition of the Rush 24-7 podcast.

 Yeah, thank you, sir.

-Yeah, well, he went to Graceland, right?
+Yeah, well, he went to Graceland, right.

-And uh, I wonder if Bush, it's not a stretch to think that Bush probably has something to do with that.
+And I wonder if Bush, it's not a stretch to think that Bush probably has something to do with that.

-Well, I think you know, all these things are true.
+Well, all these things are true.

-Uh uh the the best way to understand this is you've you've got the the members of the drive-by media are reporting news today, and I'm this is nothing new.
+The best way to understand this is you've got the members of the drive-by media are reporting news today.

-For the those of you to whom this is redundant, I apologize, but they report news as they hope it ends up occurring.
+For those of you to whom this is redundant, I apologize.

 We're talking about a serious journalist.